Aref-Shahbakhsh/Aref-Shahbakhsh.github.io/content/authors/admin/_index.md

 ## About Me

-Aref Shahbakhsh is a graduated master student at Sharif University of Technology. his research interests include theory of machine learning, computational biology, natural language processing and computer vision.
+Aref Shahbakhsh is a graduated master student at Sharif University of Technology. his research interests include  Machine Learning Theory, Computational Biology, Generative models.